jaekookang/useful_bits/Tensorflow/basics/tutorial/2017-03-11_ranks_ranks_types.md

 >n-Tensor: ...

 T has a **shape**=(2, 3).
 >Why (2, 3)?
 Count number of elements in the smallest bracket and so one, and write the numbers from right to left.
 That's it!

+Make sure that in **shape**=(2, 3), 0-dimension means '2' and 1-dimension means '3'.
+Although T is 2-dimensional Tensor, each element cannot be equal or exceed 2 dimension.
+Remember that 2-dimensional Tensor can only have lesser dimensions (n-1) as elements.

 For example,
 A = [[1,2,3],[4,5,6]]